google/digitalbuildings/ontology/docs/ontology.md

 Subfields:

 *   are typically globally defined
-*   are uniqely named in their namespace (typically the global namepspace)
+*   are uniquely named in their namespace (typically the global namespace)
 *   each have a unique and specific meaning.
 *   may be camelCased for readability, but are not case sensitive.
 *   should be used nearly universally across different namespaces and